Atlanta Immigration Court

 The detainees are given insufficient medical care, provided with few hygiene products, given possibly unsafe meals, and are not housed based on their crime or criminal history.
 Also, at one center, detainees were strip-searched which is a violation of their rights.

 Immigrants detained in Georgia were denied filing grievances and the available interpretation services were not always utilized.
 Further, the detainees are not always treated professionally and respectfully and segregation (i.e. solitary confinement) is misused.
+If you find yourself or anyone else in this situation, it’s important to contact Manji Law now.

 Atlanta Immigration Court Help